What is the Hospitals & Clinics Volunteering in Belize all about?

 Volunteer in Central America and work in hospitals and clinics in Belize, serving citizens while learning about the healthcare setting.
 Lend a hand in a public polyclinic or private hospital that serve local citizens, regardless of income or social standing.

-The polyclinic offers first line of care and gives local access to free medicines.
-Departments include: public health, vector control, ER, dental, pharmacy, maternity and outpatients.
+The polyclinic offers first line of care and gives locals access to free medicines.
+Departments include public health, vector control, dental, pharmacy, maternity and outpatients.
 The private hospital charges a fee for its services, so many on lower incomes prefer to use the services of this centre.
-The private hospital offers ER, paediatric care, dentistry, gyne and a diabetes clinic.
+The private hospital offers pediatric care, dentistry, gynaecology and a diabetes clinic.
 Both the hospital and the polyclinic refer more serious cases to Belmopan Hospital.

 Join us in Belize as a medical volunteer and gain and support the local team of doctors, nurses and house staff with their daily duties while gaining an insight into the Belizean healthcare system.

 Please let our advisors know when you apply whether you are interested in volunteering, an elective, a rotation or an internship.
 If you’re not sure, we can discuss the options with you!

 Why choose this Work in Hospitals & Clinics project?

 The polyclinic and hospital will benefit from your assistance to run various aspects of the clinics, from basic nursing care to surgeries.
 Your involvement alongside local experts will very much depend on your qualifications, experience, registration status and, of course, your willingness to help.
 There is not always a specialist from every area of medicine available, so any outside assistance is greatly appreciated from those who are medically trained to do so.
 As a volunteer, you will be able to add the experience to your CV/Resume for career purposes, as working in a different context with a cross-cultural team is valuable in many settings.

 Role of the Healthcare Volunteer

 This medical volunteer position is available to medical students and qualified professionals.